+We live in an age of peculiar spiritual privileges.
+Since the world began there never was such an opportunity for a man's soul to be saved as there is in England at this time.
+There never were so many signs of religion in the land, so many sermons preached, so many services held in churches and chapels, so many Bibles sold, so many religious books and tracts printed, so many Societies for evangelising mankind supported, so much outward respect paid to Christianity.
+Things are done everywhere now-a-days which a hundred years ago would have been thought impossible.
+Bishops support the boldest and most aggressive efforts to reach the unconverted.
+Deans and Chapters throw open the naves of cathedrals for Sunday evening sermons!
+Clergy of the narrowest High Church School advocate special missions, and vie with the Evangelical brethren in proclaiming that going to church on Sunday is not enough to take a man to heaven.
 In short, there is a stir about religion now-a-days to which there has been nothing like since England was a nation, and which the cleverest sceptics and infidels cannot deny.
-If Romaine, and Venn, and Berridge, and Rowlands, and Grimshaw, and Hervey, had been told that such things would come to pass about a century after their deaths, they would have been tempted to say, with the Samaritan nobleman,-"If the Lord should make windows in heaven, might such a thing be" (2 Kings vii.
-19).
-But the Lord has opened the windows of heaven.
-There is more taught now-a-days in England of the real Gospel and of the way of salvation by faith in Jesus Christ in one week, than there was in a year in Romaine's time.
-Surely, I have a right to say that we live in an age of spiritual privileges.
-But, reader, are you any better for it?
-In an age like this, it is well to ask, "How do you do about your soul?"
+If Romaine, and Venn, and Berridge, and Rowlands, and Grimshaw, and Hervey, had been told that such things would come to pass about a century after their deaths, they would have been tempted to say, with the Samaritan nobleman, "If the LORD should windows of heavens might such a thing be."
+(2 Kings vii.19).
+But the Lord has opened the floodgates of heaven.
+There is more taught now-a-days in England of the real Gospel, and of the way of salvation by faith in Jesus Christ, in one week, than there was in a year in Romaine's time.
+Surely I have a right to say that we live in an age of spiritual privileges.
+But are we any better for it?
+In an age like this it is well to ask, "How do we do about our souls?"